Cinema

 CINE 200 Introduction to Cinema Studies (Units: 3)

-Prerequisites: Restricted to Cinema majors or minors with a sophomore standing or above; or consent of the instructor.
+Prerequisite: Restricted to Cinema majors or minors; or permission of the instructor.

 CINE 202 Introduction to Filmmaking (Units: 3)